 Z21's missiles reached the Hermes.
-They'd just burned out and were beginning to separate into three segments apiece, increasing the volume they'd sweep as they coasted onward at .06 C. Missiles didn't have warheads or need them: even thermonuclear weapons wouldn't have significantly increased the destruction which their kinetic energy delivered on impact.
+They'd just burned out and were beginning to separate into three segments apiece, increasing the volume they'd sweep as they coasted onward at .06 C.

 Multi-ton fragments tore through the tender, vaporizing the steel hull plates.
 They bloomed as expanding shockwaves, tearing apart the larger portion of the ship that hadn't been in the projectiles' direct path.
-In a fraction of a second what had been a 3,000 ton warship became a cloud of gas and debris, still continuing on its original course.
+In a fraction of a second what had been a 3,000-ton warship became a cloud of gas and debris, still continuing on its original course.

 Daniel had aimed the Hermes toward the Scheer as his last action before abandoning the ship.
-He'd known the Alliance cruiser would have plenty of time to maneuver out of the tender's path, but--like the pair of rockets fired at the hopelessly distant Z17--it'd give the Alliance captain something to think about besides swatting the cutters into oblivion.
+He'd known the Alliance cruiser would have plenty of time to maneuver out of the tender's path, but-like the pair of rockets fired at the hopelessly distant Z17-it'd give the Alliance captain something to think about besides swatting the cutters into oblivion.